-I buy the half sheet pan size, the quarter sheet pan size, and the 8-inch cake pan size (with flats so you can lift the cake layers out!).
-To line a square baking pan I simply use two of the quarter sheet pan sheets criss crossed.
+I buy the half sheet pan size, the quarter sheet pan size, and the 8-inch cake pan size (with lift tabs so you can easily lift the cake layers out!).
+To line a square baking pan, I simply use two of the quarter sheet pan sheets criss crossed.
 Easy!

 What are YOUR most used and loved baking tools?

 First photo by Constance Higley.
 Second photo by Lauren Hansen.